 One of its most noticeable disadvantages is a lowered truck’s increased risk of having its underside physically scrape the ground.
 Bottoming out is a common term for this.
 A truck that has been dropped may sustain damage to its engine sump, gas tank, or exhaust system.

-A lowered Dropped Trucks may even become caught on an obstruction in extreme circumstances if it lands on its frame and its wheels cannot touch the ground.
-Dropped Truck vehicles are likelier to bottom out on uneven surfaces, have potholes or speed bumps, or are at the entrance to driveways or alleys.
+A lowered truck may even become caught on an obstruction in extreme circumstances if it lands on its frame and its wheels cannot touch the ground.
+Dropped Trucks vehicles are likelier to bottom out on uneven surfaces, have potholes or speed bumps, or are at the entrance to driveways or alleys.
 You have a greater danger of bottoming out if you drive a lowered vehicle off-road.